ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 ### Tooltips

 You can now add custom tooltips to provide more information for the users when they hover over, focus on, or tap an element.
-For more information see [Add tooltips](../guide/extending/extending_back_office.md#add-tooltips).
+For more information, see [Tooltips UI documentation](../guidelines/components/tooltips.md) and [Guide to adding tooltips](../guide/extending/extending_back_office.md#add-tooltips).

 ### Thumbnails

 The new thumbnails API allows you to easily choose an image for each content.
-For more information see [Extending thumbnails](../guide/extending/extending_thumbnails.md).
+For more information, see [Extending thumbnails](../guide/extending/extending_thumbnails.md).

 ### Type hints for Public API

 Strict types have been added to Public API methods, for full list see [backwards compatibility breaks](ez_platform_v3.0_deprecations.md#strict-types-for-php-api).

 ## Other changes

-### Universal Discovery Widget

-The configuration for Universal Discovery Widget (UDW) has been rewritten.
-For full list of changes, see [Backwards compatibility doc](ez_platform_v3.0_deprecations.md#universal-discovery-widget) and [Configuration](../extending/extending_udw.md#configuration).

-New functionalities have been added, you can now edit content from Universal Discovery Widget.

 ### GraphQL